 ability to use available bandwidth for a wide variety of services and functions;

-late binding of bundle protocol network endpoint identifiers to underlying constituent network addresses.
+late binding of bundle protocol network endpoint identifiers to underlying network addresses.

 Reference [1] contains descriptions of these capabilities and rationale for the DTN architecture.

-BP uses underlying ‘native’ transport and/or network protocols for communications within a given constituent network.
+BP uses underlying ‘native’ link layer, network and/or transport protocols for communications within a given network.
 The layer at which those underlying protocols lie is known as the ‘convergence layer’.
 The interface between the BP layer and the convergence layer is known as the ‘convergence layer adapter’.
 This concept is illustrated in figure 21.
 PDUs traveling from the application and bundle layer encounter a CLA, which is responsible for sending (and receiving) bundles according to the ‘native’ protocol that the convergence layer uses underneath it (as interpreted in a standard OSI model with BP additions).
 Typically, a specific CLA is created for each unique ‘native’ protocol.
 The CLA on the left (CL A) , for example, could represent an adapter specific to a TCP network.
 The CLA on the right (CL B) could represent an interface to the Licklider Transmission Protocol (LTP) (reference [9]), with ‘Link B1’ representing LTP running over a CCSDS Data Link Layer protocol.
 Alternatively, BP can be used to support a connection between two separate internets, for example, an on-orbit internet and a ground internet, terrestrial or otherwise.

 Figure 212-1 Bundle Protocol End-to-End Delivery Service": Bundle Protocol End-to-End Delivery Service